 Below is the full summary, including key takeaways, of a discussion among a group of active directors facilitated by Protiviti during a recent National Association of Corporate Directors (NACD) event.
 An abbreviated summary of this roundtable is provided in Issue 122 of Board Perspectives: Risk Oversight (available here) and on NACD/BoardTalk (see blog here).

-The future of work is being shaped by the division of labor between people and AI-enabled technologies.
+The future of work is being shaped by the division of labour between people and AI-enabled technologies.
 How can boards help management navigate the technological advances expected to reduce significantly the number of human workers required to perform certain types of work?

 To gain fresh perspectives on the board’s oversight of workplace dynamics, Protiviti met with a group of active directors during a roundtable at an August 2019 NACD event to discuss their experiences.
 Below are the important points covered during that discussion, including key takeaways.